Sakshem/Spring-Shop/README.md

 - Maven
 - MongoDB (Product Service)
 - MySQL (Order Service and Inventory Service)
+- Eureka (A service registry and discovery server used for locating and connecting to microservices)
 - Apache Kafka (Order Service and Notification Service)
 - Resilience4J (for fault tolerance)
 - Docker (for containerization)